 Discover our rainforest seeds, tribal artefacts and preserved creepy crawlies to better understand this fascinating environment.
 Learn about where tropical rainforests are situated, the animals that inhabit them and why they are so endangered.
 Find out how rainforest plants grow and adapt to their unique environment.
 Also, discover which rainforest plants we eat and which we wear, as well as a whole host of others that are part of our everyday lives, in this fun and interactive, fact-based session!
 (Please see the Animal Handling description below for the selection of animals that will be chosen from – if there are any animals you would prefer to see or not see, then please state on your booking form (we cannot guarantee the availability of any animal).
 Animal Risk Assessment.
 Please note that, if chosen, the live animal presentation is an addition to this session and so does not form the basis of it.
 Therefore, only a selection of animals will be shown and some children may not have the opportunity to handle them.)
 Indoor session.

 Animal Handling (duration: 1 hour)

 Take a look at our exciting and unique animal collection!
-You will have the opportunity to `get up close` with a range of exotic animals chosen from the following selection: Corn Snake, Panther Chameleon, Gargoyle Gecko, Bearded Dragon, Lesser Madagascan Tenrec, Fire Salamander, Giant Land Snail, Poisonous Dart Frog, Giant Millipede and Stick Insect!
+You will have the opportunity to `get up close` with a range of exotic animals chosen from the following selection: Corn Snake, Panther Chameleon, Gargoyle Gecko, Bearded Dragon, Lesser Madagascan Tenrec, Fire Salamander, Giant Land Snail, Poisonous Dart Frog, Madagascan Hissing Cockroach, Giant Millipede and Stick Insect!
 Learn about the special adaptations that these creatures have developed and what habitat they live in, through close observation, together with the chance to handle them too!
 Risk Assessment.
 (We cannot guarantee the availability of any animal.)
 Indoor session.

 Growth (duration: 1 hour)